MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0092.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## How to fix this diagnostic?

-You can fix this diagnostic by specifying either the connection string or the instrumentation key of the Azure Application Insights resource setup to monitor the operations related to this extension.
+This diagnostic can be fixed by specifying an Azure Application Insights resource for the extension.

 For more information about enabling Application Insights, see [Monitoring and Analyzing Telemetry](../../administration/telemetry-overview.md) and [Environment Telemetry](../../administration/tenant-admin-center-telemetry.md).

+For additional information about the manifest of extensions (app.json), see [JSON Files](../devenv-json-files.md).

+### When targeting runtime version 7.2 or higher?

+If your extension is targeting runtime `7.2` (i.e. Business Central 2021 release wave 1 update 18.2), you can fix this diagnostic by specifying the connection string of the Azure Application Insights resource setup to monitor the operations related to this extension.

 ```JSON
 {
     "applicationInsightsConnectionString": "<your-azure-application-insight-connection-string>"
 }
 ```

+### When targeting a runtime version lower than 7.2?

+If your extension is targeting a lower runtime version than `7.2`, you can fix this diagnostic by specifying the instrumentation key of the Azure Application Insights resource setup to monitor the operations related to this extension.

 Or before `7.2` - Business Central 2021 release wave 1 update 18.2: